isteven/angular-multi-select/README.md

 # AngularJS MultiSelect

+This is a fork of iSteven's multi-select that fixes a filtering issue and tweaks the CSS to work with our site layout.

 Pure AngularJS directive which creates a dropdown button with multiple or single selections.
 Doesn't require jQuery and works well with other Javascript libraries.
 Fully configurable through element attributes and CSS.